 Dental Implants – Brookfield, WI

-A Tooth Replacement Unlike Any Other!
+A Tooth Replacement Unlike Any Other

 Benefits of Dental Implants

-Missing Single Tooth
+Missing 1 Tooth

 Missing Multiple Teeth

 If you’re missing multiple teeth in a row, a dental bridge can be fitted with implants to replace them all simultaneously.
-However, only two implants are needed to hold a restoration that replaces three or four teeth.
-To make this work, an implant is fitted on either side to act as an anchor, instead of using natural teeth like a traditional bridge.
+Only two implants are needed to hold a restoration that restores three or four teeth.
+To make this work, an implant is fitted on either side of the prosthetic to act as an anchor, instead of using natural teeth like a traditional bridge.
 If your missing teeth are not consecutive but instead, spread out along a row, we can also create an implant partial that works similarly to a puzzle piece and traditional partial, only instead of metal clasps, it attaches to dental implants.

-Missing All Your Teeth
+Missing All Teeth

 Understanding the Cost of Dental Implants